 Think about it.
 Do you have a fireplace?
 Stick a grill grate in it!
 Does your oven have a broiler?
 That works like an upside down grill.
 The heat of a broiler is still intense like grill heat – it just comes from above instead of below.
 Even on a cold February day you can serve upBetter Than Steakhouse Steaks from the broiler.
 Or, let’s say you’re craving some smoky meaty goodness.
 Do you have wood chips or wood shavings?
 Then you’re all set.
 Set up a stovetop smoker like the Nordic Ware or Cameron and cook some smoky foods indoors.
 Or if you’re looking for the easy way to a plate of BBQ ribs or pulled pork from your oven or crockpot, we have recipes for cooking those indoors too.
 There’s just no reason to give up your favorite grilled and smoky flavors when you’re housebound.
 Take the party inside!
 From the techniques to the equipment to the recipes, find everything you need below to enjoy grilled and barbecued food 365 days a year.
 To buy the best indoor grill you can, check out the reviews below or narrow your search in our searchable database here.

-Our grilled turkey recipe and smoked turkey recipe makes your ordinary holiday meal extraordinary!
-Here's everything you need to know about making the ultimate holiday bird including tips for shopping, thawing, prep, injecting, cooking, gravy, and carving.
+Our grilled and smoked turkey recipe and tutorial make your ordinary holiday meal extraordinary!
+Here's everything you need to know about making the ultimate holiday bird.
 We also bust some myths, discuss side dishes, and so much more!

 Here's how to make indoor ribs in your oven that most folks will think you nursed for hours in the smoker.
 The tender, juicy meat and smoky flavor might fool you into thinking these ribs were cooked outdoors.
 This recipe shows you how it's done.